AllInOneMighty/Elephant/README.md

 ## Solution to chat loss annoyance

-**Elephant** logs the chat for you in the background even when you get disconnected.
+**Elephant** logs the chat for you in the background __even when you get disconnected__.
 It saves the WHISPER & BATTLE.NET, RAID, INSTANCE & BATTLEGROUND, PARTY, GUILD, SAY, YELL and OFFICER chats separately, but also all *general chats* (General, Trade, LocalDefense, ...), *custom chats* you are currently on, *achievements*, *loots* and finally *system* messages (auctions, rolls, server